Edw590/VISOR---A-Voice-Assistant/README.md

 - Unix-like systems
 - Windows (Win7+)

+**NOTE:** if you want full VISOR functionality on Windows with the server, run it in WSL (Win10+ only) and not natively on Windows.
+It will work just fine (does with me).
+If you do this, copy the GGUF file into WSL or it will load VERY slowly.

 The entire project is supposed to be able to be run on Unix-like and Windows OSes (multi-platform project) - on Windows, the minimum is Windows 7, 32 or 64 bits.
 If by chance any module is not supported on any operating system, it will refuse to run on the unsupported OS(es) - even though it can probably still be compiled for them (just not ran).
 In case there is a module like this, it will be warned on the ",Names and IDs of each module and library.txt" file.
 This probably just means I haven't had the time or interest to program it for that OS and not because it really can't be run there.

-To change it to run on Windows or Linux, just compile to the OS you want, put the binaries in the `bin` folder and configure the device-specific settings on DeviceSettings_EOG.json (like the path to VISOR, for example).
+To change it to run on Windows or Linux, just compile to the OS you want, put the binaries in the `bin` folder and configure the device-specific settings on DeviceSettings_EOG.json.
 Nothing else needs to be done to change things from running on either OS.

 ## About
 ### - License